-Practical tests showed that reclocking a Geforce GTX 480 can achieve a 28% lower power consumption while only decreasing performance by 1% for a given task [3].
+During the reclocking process, both the frequency and the voltage are modified in order to reach the wanted performance level.
+Practical tests showed that reclocking to the right performance level a Geforce GTX 480 can achieve a 28% lower power consumption while only decreasing performance by 1% for a given task [12].
+The process of reclocking the GPU based on the current load of the task is called Dynamic Voltage/Frequency Scaling (DVFS).